Sole UX Designer

 Shops online-only, exclusives, social media platforms

-Has limited time to shop around, needs to purchase quickly
+Limited time to shop around.
+Needs to purchase quickly

 Impatient, Flaunts new merchandise, Trendy, Social Media Influencer.